BraunRudolf/kafka-connect-mqtt/README.md

 ### Installing

-* Copy the folder `/target/kafka-connect-mqtt-1.0-0-package/share/kafka-connect-mqtt` to your Kafka Connect plugin path
+* Copy the folder `/target/kafka-connect-mqtt-1.0-0-package/kafka-connect-mqtt` to your Kafka Connect plugin path
 * Restart Kafka Connect
-* Check if the connector has been loaded succesfully
+* Check if the connector has been loaded successfully

 ```
 http://<kafkaconnect>:8083/connector-plugins
 ```
-If you see these entries, the connector has been installed succesfully
+If you see these entries, the connector has been installed successfully

 ```
 {